 03. Injunctive Procedures.
-The director may seek injunctive relief and proceed with legal action, if necessary, to enjoin a mine operator or cyanidation facility operator who violates the provisions of the chapter Act, these rules, or the terms of an existing approved reclamation or permanent closure plan.
+The directorDirector may seek injunctive relief and proceed with legal action, if necessary, to enjoin a mine operator or cyanidation facility operator who violates the provisions of the chapterAct, these rules, or the terms of an existing approved reclamation or permanent closure plan.
 Any such action will follow the procedures established in Section 47-1513, Idaho Code.
-(3 18 22)()
+(3-18-22)()